How Do I Get Mice Out of My Garage? | A Complete Guide

 Citronella oil is an effective ingredient in repelling mice.
 According to the National Pesticide Information System, rats steer away from areas sprayed by citronella oil.

-To apply, get a clean spray bottle and mix 1 ½ tablespoon of citronella essential oil and 1 cup of rubbing alcohol.
+To apply, get a clean spray bottle and mix 1 ½ tablespoons of citronella essential oil and 1 cup of rubbing alcohol.
 After that, shake lightly and spray liberally into the suspected affected areas.

 Live-Capture Traps